IZEA Worldwide Inc. (NASDAQ:IZEA): A Fundamentally Weighted Stock for Long-Term Investors

-Investors have identified the tech company IZEA Worldwide Inc. as an interesting stock but before investments are made there, an in-depth look at its trading activities will have to be conducted.
-The share is trading with a market value of around $7.79 million, the company now has both obstacles and catalysts that affect them and they came from their mode of operations.
+Investors have identified the Internet Service Providers company IZEA Worldwide Inc. as an interesting stock but before investments are made there, an in-depth look at its trading activities will have to be conducted.
+The share is trading with a market value of around $7.34 million, the company now has both obstacles and catalysts that affect them and they came from their mode of operations.
 With the company affected by events currently, it is a perfect time to analyze the numbers behind the firm in order to come up with a rather realistic picture of what this stock is.

 IZEA Worldwide Inc. (IZEA) Fundamentals that are to be considered.